- + Follow

 San Francisco, CA

-My industrial design work experience is over seven years deep with Masco Corporation and its varying business units.
+My industrial design work experience is over eight years deep with Masco Corporation and its varying business units.
 My interests outside of work center around fitness and wellness.

 Newport Brass 'Priya' Bath Suite

 Delta Faucet 'Addison' Touch Kitchen Faucet

 In my second business unit transfer within Masco, at the close of Masco Design in 2012, I joined the Liberty Design Studio team of six designers.
 Primary product categories include cabinet hardware, bath hardware, and home organization products for big box retailers (The Home Depot, Lowe’s, Target, Bed Bath & Beyond, etc).